Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

-These are dogs who have diverged largely from their German origin, having been bred just with other American dogs for at least the last fifty years.
-This isn’t a requirement to be considered an American or Canadian show line German shepherd, breeders have preferred to breed from North American stock, rather than importing dogs from overseas, to retain a consistent body style, coloration pattern, and coloring.
+These are dogs who have diverged largely from their German origin, having been bred just with other American dogs for at least the last 50 years.
+This isn’t a requirement to be considered an American or Canadian show line German Shepherd; breeders have preferred to breed from North American stock, rather than importing dogs from overseas, to retain a consistent body style, coloration pattern, and coloring.

 The AKC and the CKC both have fairly strict regulations when it comes to what they want their dogs to look like—not act like, but look like.
 They want “extreme rear angulation,” and what’s known as the “flying trot” gait.
 They also want the tan legs with a black saddle coloration.
-The dogs should be short haired, and while some breeders do try to maintain strong personality traits, many breeders forgo protecting the typical German shepherd temperament, in favor of looks and gait.
+The dogs should be short-haired, and while some breeders do try to maintain strong personality traits, many breeders forgo protecting the typical breed temperament, in favor of looks and gait.

 West German Show Lines

 Like American and Canadian show lines, these dogs are bred to have a specific appearance and gate.
 They are, however, often required to prove that they are just as skilled at “working” as they are at being shown.
 While there are many dogs that just barely pass the agility and obedience trials, there is usually a better attempt at breeding dogs that are both loyal, obedient, and intelligent, as well as dogs that just have the right look.

 These dogs have very similar body styles to the American and Canadian German Shepherd types, but it is preferable that this dog be red with a black saddle, rather than tan.